 For the full range of how the pens work on various materials, as well as tips on how to make them permanent on surfaces like ceramics or fabric, check out the POSCA website here.
-There is also a handy chart that you can download and print.
-I keep it handy with my pens, so I always have it for reference.

 With a variety of colours and tip shapes and sizes, as well as their versatility to work on nearly all surfaces, these pens have quickly become favourites of mine!
 Uni-ball kindly sent me a selection of their pens to try out, and use in arts and crafts at home.

 Simply put, they are decorated stones that you use to tell a story – it could be classic fairy tales like The Three Little Pigs or Snow White; or modern classics like The Gruffalo or The Very Hungry Caterpillar; or decorate the stones with random objects and characters and make up your own story!

 Story Stones spark the imagination, and can help [you and] your child be creative and learn the art of story telling.
 Using paint pens like Posca Pens makes things a lot easier (and less messy!) than regular paint.
 If you feel you’re not to skilled at drawing, you could use stickers or printed images instead and mod podge them to the stones so that they have longevity.